cubangnocchi/Pro001/README.md

           > Represents objects that can be placed in the maze.
 They can be doors, obstacles, traps, ventilation fences, terminals, boxes...
           > #
       - **[Rooms/](./Resourses/Logic/Maze/Rooms/)**
-        > Contains the Room class, divided in partial classes.
+        > Contains the Room class, divided into partial classes.

         - **[LogicRoom.cs](./Resourses/Logic/Maze/Rooms/LogicRoom.cs)**
           > Defines logic parameters and methods for the Room, aiming to the maze generation.
 It has properties for its position, size, and connections to other rooms.
           >
-          > [⚠️] some things nid to be chahged
+          > [⚠️] some things need to be changed.

         - **[Room.cs](./Resourses/Logic/Maze/Rooms/Room.cs)**
           > Represents a room in the maze.
-Consist in a bidimentional array of cells
+Consists of a bidimensional array of cells.
           >
-          > [⚠️] MapObject unimplemented
+          > [⚠️] MapObject unimplemented.

     - **[Player/](./Resourses/Logic/Player/)**
       > Contains player-related logic.

       - **[Player.cs](./Resourses/Logic/Player/Player.cs)**
-        > Defines the player character, habilities, inventory and its interactions.
+        > Defines the player character, abilities, inventory, and its interactions.
         >
         > [⚠️] only the movement and constructor methods are implemented.